 All of the hirers that we work with, and all of the work-seekers we provide, are known to and identified by our staff.
-All of the temporary workers we supply are identified by our staff.
+Our staff identifies all of the temporary workers we supply.
 We do not supply work-seekers to hiring companies through any intermediaries.